top of page

 Beginner

-• You’ve never been on cross country skis before or have been out a couple times but you don’t feel comfortable picking up speed or slowing down on hills and are still working on staying upright.
+You’ve never been on cross country skis before or have been out a couple of times, but you don’t feel comfortable picking up speed or slowing down on hills and are still working on staying upright.

 Intermediate